PeterCamilleri/CX16/docs/vm_shampoo.md

 Choosing the fastest options yields 30 clock cycles (20+5+2+3) and 266,666 virtual machine instructions per second.
 The slowest gets 88 clock cycles (54+29+2+3) and 90,909 virtual machine instructions per second.

-Threaded machines are slower, but are better for interactive language like FORTH.
+Threaded virtual machines are clearly slower, but are better for interactive languages like FORTH.
 As such they bridge the gap between slow languages like BASIC and compiled languages like "C" or low level languages like assembler.

 [Back to the Top](#vm-shampoo-summary)